2020 Sustainable Agriculture Apprenticeship Program

-Additionally, the apprentice will develop a special project of their choosing that is focused on both farm programming and education/curriculum in an aspect of agroecology, sustainable or organic agriculture.
+Additionally, the apprentice will develop a special project of their choosing focused on both farm programming and education/curriculum in an aspect of agroecology, sustainable, or organic agriculture.

-While previous farming experience is not required, it’s important that an apprentice have a genuine interest and enthusiasm for agricultural education, as well as interest in holistic sustainable agriculture and small-scale production systems.
+What specific skills are required for this position?
+While previous farming experience is not required, it’s important that the apprentice has a genuine interest and enthusiasm for agricultural education, as well as interest in holistic sustainable agriculture and small-scale production systems.
 Must also be a clear communicator, have a good attitude, able to work with diverse individuals, work independently when needed, able to perform farm work outside under various/adverse environmental conditions (cold, heat, humidity, rain, pollen), and able to lift 45 pounds.

+What does an average week look like?
+What might an apprentice encounter during this time?
 Generally, 40 hours a week with occasional weekend work expected.
-An average work week will include all types of farm work from planting, harvesting, weeding, watering, seeding, etc. The apprentice will be expected to be a leader on the farm with student workers and volunteers once they are trained and comfortable.
-The apprentice will learn to communicate about the farm and sustainable agriculture with diverse audiences from ages 5-18, university students and community members.
-The apprentice will have the opportunity and time to work on a project of their choosing that will align with their career path and interests.
-There will be opportunities to visit other farms, attend extension workshops and trainings, local conferences, and create valuable network connections.
+An average work week may include all types of farm work, as well as teaching high schoolers about plant propagation and developing curriculum for educational programs.
+The apprentice will be expected to be a leader on the Agroecology Education Farm with student workers and volunteers once they are trained and comfortable.
+The apprentice will learn to communicate about the farm and sustainable agriculture with diverse audiences from ages 5-18, university students, and community members.
+The apprentice will have the opportunity to work on a project of their choosing, that aligns with their career path and interests.
+There will also be opportunities to visit other farms, attend extension workshops and trainings, local conferences, and create valuable network connections.